CAC teams across Indiana return from NCA Leadership Conference. Here’s what’s happening in D.C. and Indiana

 Sylvia’s CAC in Boone County is now fully accredited by the National Children’s Alliance.
 The CAC learned of their new status on November 1, 2021.

-Allen County’s local CAC discovered how important cultural understanding is to great investigations.
+Allen County’s local CAC discovered how important language competency is to great investigations.
 Now they’re an exemplar for what to do.

 Child Advocacy Centers often get their name from a local child or advocate.
 But McKenzie’s Hope is unique in combining the names of two children who were each murdered within about a year of each other.